Galegeeska

 Research of the Galegeeska genus shows three specific traits (apomorphies) that are unique to the Galegeeska.
-These three traits includes specifically hairy rhinarium below, fully developed pectoral gland, and y-shaped sulci of the dorsal openeings of the stapedial artery.
-The Galegeeska also tend to have an absence of bicolored tail where the Gelegeeska revoilii have a white tail an the Galegeeska rufescens have a dark brown tail.
+These three traits includes specifically hairy rhinarium below, fully developed pectoral gland, and y-shaped sulci of the dorsal openings of the stapedial artery.
+The Galegeeska also tend to have an absence of bicolored tail where the Gelegeeska revoilii have a white tail and the Galegeeska rufescens have a dark brown tail.